neu-se/CS4530-Fall-2023/tutorials/emitters.md

 }
 ```

-In this class, an emitter is defined with the events discussed in the previous section (`TypedEmitter` is an interface that allows for socket connections using TypeScript).
-Following this, the `getEmitter()` method provides the emitter object to any clients that wish to listen to events from the server.
-When the `demo` method is invoked, any clients that are listening to the `tick` and `reset` events will be notified, and those clients can handle those however they please.
+In this class, an emitter is defined with the events discussed in the previous section (`TypedEmitter` is an interface that allows for emitter implementations using TypeScript).
+Following this, the `getEmitter()` method provides the emitter object to any listeners that wish to listen to events from the server.
+When the `demo` method is invoked, any listeners that are listening to the `tick` and `reset` events will be notified, and those listeners can handle those however they please.
 In this specific example, the `tick` event is being emitted with `time = 1`, and the `reset` event is not emitted with any additional data as per the `ClockEvents` definition.

 ## Event Handlers
-But how do the clients handle the events?
+But how do the listeners handle the events?

 ```ts
 class SampleEmitterClient {